rajpurkar/mlx/source/_drafts/dialog-systems-overview.md

 Of course, dialog agents are not constrained to speech interactions: chat is a natural medium for dialog agents.
 On the Facebook Messenger platform for instance, use cases include personalized shopping assistance, curated news stories, and assisted food ordering!

-We'll look at goal-oriented dialog -- where the bot is said to do well if it helps you complete some task -- and chit-chat, where the bot's success is tied to the its ability to engage in sensible (kudos for interesting) dialog.
+We'll look at an interesting mix of papers in the space of dialog systems.

-## Evaluating Prerequisite Qualities for Learning End-to-End Dialog Systems
+## Evaluating Dialog Systems
-The first paper we'll discuss is *[Evaluating Prerequisite Qualities for Learning End-to-End Dialog Systems](https://arxiv.org/abs/1511.06931)* by Jesse Dodge, Andreea Gane, Xiang Zhang, Antoine Bordes, Sumit Chopra, Alexander Miller, Arthur Szlam, Jason Weston.
-The paper is centered around a proposal of a suite of four tasks for evaluation of dialog systems.
-Here are the four tasks, each with an example question and answer.
+The first paper we'll take a look at is *[Evaluating Prerequisite Qualities for Learning End-to-End Dialog Systems](https://arxiv.org/abs/1511.06931)* by Jesse Dodge, Andreea Gane, Xiang Zhang, Antoine Bordes, Sumit Chopra, Alexander Miller, Arthur Szlam, Jason Weston.

+### What problem does this paper tackle?
+The authors argue that end-to-end dialog systems "lack pertinent goal-oriented frameworks to validate their performance".
+Evaluation of methods either relies on humans (hand-labelling / crowdsourcing) or use machine translation metrics like BLEU: the former is problematic because human-evaluation is costly and time-intensive, and the latter is problematic because such metrics "judge the quality of the generated language only" rather than "assess if end-to-end systems can conduct dialog to achieve pre-defined objectives".

+### Why is the problem important?
+I like this paper because it's not immediately clear how one can evaluate dialog systems.
+For one, dialog is sometimes goal-oriented.

+### What solution does the paper propose?
+The paper proposes of a suite of four tasks for evaluation of dialog systems: QA, recommendation, QA + recommendation, Here are the four tasks, each with an example user-question and expected sample machine response (italicized).
 - **Factoid QA (stand-alone questions):**
   "Can you name a film directed by Stuart Ortiz?"
   *"Grave Encounters"*